RocketMan/zookeeper/PRIVACY.md

 ### Cookies, web beacons, and local storage

-For visitors who access Zookeeper Online without logging in, we may use a transient session cookie as outlined above to remember that your browser has been validated.  **The cookie does not contain any personally identifiable information.**  The cookie expires automatically when the session ends.
+For visitors who access Zookeeper Online without logging in, we may use a short-lived cookie as outlined above to remember that your browser has been validated.  **The cookie does not contain any personally identifiable information.**

 For visitors who have a user account with us and who login to access additional content on the website, Zookeeper Online uses transient